Dzionek95/Librar/readme.md

     * `mvn sonar:sonar` (before you need to start SonarQube server- default `localhost:9000`)

 ### About the application itself
-* App is divided into Admin and Reader part
+* App is divided into 3 logic parts: Admin, Reader and automatic operations part
 * Admin is able to do following:
     * Manage accounts (CRUD)
     * Accept new books requests